Margaret Atwood Turns 82: Celebrating Canada’s Queen of Letters With the Essential Atwood Reading List

 In 2019, Variety reported that the rights to The Edible Woman were picked up by Entertainment One for a potential television adaptation.

 Companion Read: The Wife’s Tale by Lori Lansens

 In Lori Lansen’s 2010 novel, she explores the other end of a marriage and the other extreme of eating.
 On the eve of her 25th wedding anniversary, Mary Gooch is waiting for her husband, Jimmy, to come home.
 But Mary isn’t just waiting for Jimmy; she feels she is waiting for an undefinable thing and for her life to start.
 Since she can remember, she has been hungry for something she can’t name or define — food is her substitute.
 At more than 300 pounds, Mary has tried every diet but an irresistible hunger drives her to binge.
 When Jimmy doesn’t show up, Mary must undertake a journey to find him — and herself.

 Atwood’s sixth novel, published in 1985, really doesn’t need an introduction.
 Its chilling portrayal of the Republic of Gilead — a totalitarian America in which fundamentalist Christians have killed the president and Congress and imposed a puritanical theocracy — has earned Atwood the moniker of the Prophet of Dystopia.

 The book won the 1985 Governor General’s Award and the first Arthur C. Clarke Award in 1987; it was also shortlisted for the 1986 Booker Prize.
 Along with the 1990 film and an opera adaptation, the recent series by Hulu is considered appointment TV.

-The sequel novel The Testaments was the publishing event of this year, winning Atwood her second Booker Prize and breaking sales records in Canada and around the world while spawning another, upcoming Hulu series.
+The sequel novel The Testaments was the publishing event of 2019, winning Atwood her second Booker Prize and breaking sales records in Canada and around the world while spawning another, upcoming Hulu series.

 Companion Read: The Power by Naomi Alderman